the-scouts/por/src/por/expected/chapter-4.exp.rst

 d.
 All Explorer Scout Young Leaders are members of a Young Leaders' Explorer Scout Unit.

 e.
-The following non-members may work with the Beaver Scout, Cub Scout or Scout Sections, with the agreement of the Section Leader, for a fixed period of time (as required for their level of award.
+The following non-members may work with the Squirrel Scout, Beaver Scout, Cub Scout or Scout Sections, with the agreement of the Section Leader, for a fixed period of time (as required for their level of award.

    *  Members of Girlguiding UK aged 14-18 undertaking a Girlguiding UK award with a volunteering requirement.
    *  Young people aged 14-18 undertaking the Volunteering Section of the Duke of Edinburgh's Award.